 Omar Trinidad vs. Max Ornelas

 The featured preliminary bout pits former Ring Magazine top-10 featherweight Omar Trinidad (19-0-2, 13 KOs) against Las Vegas native Max Ornelas (17-2-2, 6 KOs).
 Trinidad remains unbeaten through 21 pro fights despite collecting two draws, and his 13 knockouts, 11 coming inside four rounds, demonstrate his finishing ability.
-Ornelas brings local crowd support and veteran experience in what should be an action-packed featherweight affair.
+Trinidad is a -265 favorite while hometown fighter Ornelas is +205.

 Undercard Action

 The preliminary card features several intriguing matchups.
-Troy Nash and Jaycob Ramos (4-0) have the honor of opening the Zuffa Boxing era, with both eager to etch their names in history as the first fighter to claim victory under the new promotion's banner.
+Troy Nash (5-0-1) and Jaycob Ramos (4-0) have the honor of opening the Zuffa Boxing era, with both eager to etch their names in history as the first fighter to claim victory under the new promotion's banner.
 Bantamweights Emiliano "El Gallo Negro" Cardenas (9-0, 4 KOs), a protégé of two-time BWAA Trainer of the Year Robert Garcia, faces Marcus Harris (7-1) in a six-round contest.
-Undefeated lightweights Robert "King" Meriwether III and Cesar "C Money" Correa square off at a 133-pound catchweight.
+Undefeated Floyd Diaz (13-0) takes on Guillermo Gutierrez (13-2) in an eight-round bantamweight bout, while lightweights Robert "King" Meriwether III (9-0) and Cesar "C Money" Correa (5-0) square off at a 133-pound catchweight.

 - Venue: Meta APEX, Las Vegas, Nevada